Why Family Law Clients Feel at Home at Gray Reed

 Legal issues surrounding the family can be challenging.
-At Gray Reed & McGraw we strive to guide clients through the process as smoothly as possible.
-We educate our clients about their options, learn their objectives, and work to resolve the legal issues with our client's goals in mind.
-Our experience and determination has enabled us to be prepared - no matter what the situation entails.
+At Gray Reed, we strive to guide clients through the process as smoothly as possible.
+We educate our clients, both individuals and family offices, about their options, learn their objectives, and work to resolve the legal issues with our client's goals in mind.
+Our family law attorneys, seven of whom are Board Certified in Family Law by the Texas Board of Legal Specialization, have the experience and determination to be prepared - no matter what the situation entails.

 Adoption is a golden opportunity for all parties.
 A child is placed with a family who needs him, and parents who are not quite ready for the experience of raising him can give another couple their chance.
 However, while an adoption can be a joyous event, there are many legal issues that can stop the proceeding in its tracks.
 Working with an experienced adoption attorney is important in any type of adoption.
 The laws governing the adoption process are complex.
 There are specific requirements and limitations on what attorneys and prospective adoptive parents can do.
 This is especially true in interstate adoptions because there are at least two states involved and the laws may differ and even conflict.
 If the wrong legal documents are used, or if state or federal statutes are violated, the adoption could be challenged at a later date or a court may refuse to finalize the adoption.

-At Gray Reed & McGraw, we are intimately familiar with the procedures and laws surrounding adoptions.
+At Gray Reed, we are intimately familiar with the procedures and laws surrounding adoptions.
 We will make sure that you understand adoption requirements for independent, stepparent, relative, or international adoptions, as well as legal issues involved in adopting from an agency.

 Our attorneys are considered experts in negotiating child support payments in high-income cases.
 When the parties are unable to resolve child support issues, we can explore alternative ways of reaching a settlement such as mediation and arbitration, and collaborative law.
 Our attorneys are experienced with collection of past due support, defense of county Child Support Enforcement actions, and other arrearage issues.